 What to expect

-The popular 4 day trek will take you along the ancient stone Inca highway, past dozens of archaeological sights, rushing rivers and uncountable views of the cloud forest and eye-captivating mountain scenery.
+The popular 4-day trek will take you along the ancient stone Inca highway, past dozens of archaeological sites, rushing rivers and uncountable views of the cloud forest and eye-captivating mountain scenery.
 Along this 43-kilometer trek, you will tackle three formidable mountain passes and cruise to a maximum altitude of 4,200 meters (13,780 ft).
 The trek begins at Qorihuayrachina near Ollantaytambo, often referred to as Km.
 88 of the Cusco railway.